TgZ39/Minecraft-Challenge-Datapack/README.md

 #### Random Effect:

-`effect_challenge_switch`   -   Starts and stops Random Effect Challenge.
+`random_effect_switch`   -   Starts and stops Random Effect Challenge.

-`effect_challenge_reset`    -   Removes all effects and resets the cooldown for the next effect.
+`random_effect_reset`    -   Removes all effects and resets the cooldown for the next effect.

 #### Random Mob: